Grow Your Own Pink Oyster MushroomsNorth Spore

 Properties: Oyster mushrooms have a high protein content, several B vitamins, and all the essential amino acids (Marley, 2009).
 Their medicinal benefits include promoting anti-tumor activity and lowering high cholesterol.
 Oyster mushroom fruiting bodies and distillations have been shown to reduce tumor size in several studies on mice, rats, and hamsters (Hobbs, 1995).
 Additionally, Oyster mushrooms have been used in the Czech Republic as the main ingredient in a dietary supplement used to treat high cholesterol (Hobbs, 1995).
 Studies in animals have shown that a diet of Oyster mushrooms reduced the development of plaque in major arteries (Bobek et al., 1995).

-3) Harvest your mushrooms when they resemble the photograph on the front of your kit!
-Harvest before the caps flatten out and become concave.
-Mushrooms grow quickly, so when you spot your first mushroom pins keep a close eye on them.
+5) Harvest before the caps flatten out and become concave.
+Mushrooms grow quickly, so when you spot your first pins keep an eye on them.
 The warmer the environment the faster they will grow.
 Mushrooms should be ready to harvest 2-5 days after pin formation.

 *CAUTIONS AND CONSIDERATIONS: